-A long-term receivable of \$554,301 (2018 - \$533,456) has resulted from the recording of sick leave and post-retirement benefits.
+A long-term receivable from the City of \$561,993 in 2020 (2019 - \$554,301) has resulted from the recording of sick leave and post-retirement benefits.
 Funding for these costs continues to be provided by the City as benefit costs are paid and the City continues to be responsible for the benefit liabilities of administration staff that may be incurred by the Centre.

 The Centre also makes contributions to the Ontario Municipal Employees Retirement System ("OMERS"), which is a multi-employer plan, on behalf of most of its employees.
-The Plan is a defined benefit plan, which specifies the amount of the retirement benefit to be received by the employees based on the length of service and rates of pay.
-Employer contributions to this pension plan amounted to \$69,915 (2018 - \$73,364).
+The OMERS plan (the "Plan") is a defined benefit plan, which specifies the amount of the retirement benefit to be received by the employees based on the length of service and rates of pay.
+Employer contributions to this pension plan amounted to \$69,489 in 2020 (2019 - \$69,915).

-The most recent actuarial valuation of the OMERS Plan as at December 31, 2019 indicates the Plan is in a surplus position and the Plan's December 31, 2019 financial statements indicate a net surplus of \$1.531 billion (a deficit of \$3.397 billion net against unrecognized investment returns of \$4.928 billion that will be be recognized over the next four years).
-The Plan's management is monitoring the adequacy of the contributions to ensure that future contributions together with the Plan assets and future investment earnings will be sufficient to provide for all future benefits.
-At this time, the Centre's contributions accounted for 0.0034% of the Plan's total employer contributions.
-Additional contributions, if any, required to address the Centre's proportionate share of the deficit will be expensed during the period incurred.
+The most recent actuarial valuation of the Plan as at December 31, 2020 indicates that the Plan is in a deficit position and the Plan's December 31, 2020 financial statements indicate a net deficit of \$7.655 billion (a deficit of \$3.211 billion plus adjustment of \$4.444 billion of unrecognized investment returns above or below the discount rate that is being smoothed and recognized over a five-year period).
+The Plan's management is monitoring the adequacy of the contributions to ensure that future contributions together with the Plan's assets and future investment earnings will be sufficient to provide for all future benefits.
+At this time, the Centre's contributions, if any, required to address the Centre's proportionate share of the deficit will be expensed during the period incurred.